For questions about the WHAS Crusade for Children grant process, please call Debbie Billingsley at (502) 582-7706.

 Click here to download the Agency Reimbursement Form.

-Click here to download the Agency Report Form.
+Click here to fill-out and submit the Agency Report Form.

 WHAS Crusade for Children grants are made to non-profit agencies, schools and hospitals that help children with special needs up to age 18.
 The term “special needs” is defined as physical, mental, emotional and medical needs.